zeeshanarshad/rightfulreligion/README.md

 - Prove Islam through undeniable natural signs and rational evidence.
 - Invite non-Muslims globally with non-sectarian, observable truth.
-- Support world peace by calling to Islam through reason, not force.
+- Support world peace by calling to Islam through miracles, not force.
 - Spread this work in **all major languages** so that people worldwide can access the truth.

 ---

 ## 🤝 How You Can Contribute

 You don’t need to be a developer — just sincere.

-✅ Translate the site into other languages
-✅ Suggest content improvements or additions
-✅ Report typos, errors, or issues
-✅ Improve design, usability, or layout
-✅ Submit Dawah material based on nature, logic, or Qur’an
+Contributors from all skills are welcome:

+✅ Translators — Convert content into global languages ✅ Writers — Refine and expand Islamic content with clarity and evidence ✅ Designers — Create infographics that explain key concepts visually ✅ Video Editors — Make short films or animations based on the research ✅ SEO Experts — Help improve Google rankings and visibility ✅ Web Developers — Improve layout, speed, and accessibility ✅ General Contributors — Fix typos, report issues, suggest ideas

 ### Steps to Contribute:
 1. Fork this repository